 1. Connect a device, such as a computer or tablet, to the internet through WiFi or using an Ethernet cable connected to your modem.

-3. Log in to your modem's online settings interface (Modem GUI) using your Administrator Username and Administrator Password.
-Unless you have changed the default settings, you can find this information on the modem's sticker.
-Note that these are different from your wireless SSID and security key.
+3. Log in to your modem's settings interface (Modem GUI) using your Admin Username and Password.
+Unless you customized this information, you can find it printed on the modem label.
+Note that these are different from your wireless network name (SSID) and password (key).

 4. Select "Wireless Setup."

 5. If given the choice, select "2.4 GHz" or "5 GHz" in the left sidebar.
 Not all models offer this feature, so don't worry if you do not see this option.

 6. Select "Enable" for the Wireless Radio.
 You can also change the network name (SSID) to something more personal and easier to remember here.
 Finally, you can view more details about your wireless connection, including the security type, key/passphrase, and WPS PIN.

 8. Next, make sure the modem is broadcasting the network.
 To do this, select "SSID Setup."

 9. Select the network name (SSID), which you can find printed on the sticker on the bottom of your modem.

 The wireless light on your modem will turn green when the WiFi network is enabled.
 Once it's on, you can connect devices to your wireless network.
 Be sure to connect devices using the same frequency you selected on your modem (2.4 GHz or 5 GHz).